Music

 A whole new page?!

 Yes, child, a whole new page just for music.
 Though I already have a section on the main page with weekly music recs, it simply isn't enough.
 This shall be a sanctuary for even more music reccomendations, yappings about artists and composers, my experience in/with music, and even more.
 In the near future I will have a space for YOU, dear reader, to submit your own song recs because ⋆˙⟡ community bonding ✧˖°.
 For those of you who do play an instrument, have you practiced today.
 Should you have practiced today?
 Will you practice today?
 Why- ok I think you get it now.
+Each mini blog thing is in chronological order.

-What I'm currently working on
+What I'm currently working on (june 2026)

 My CDs